mattcroat/joy-of-code/posts/introduction-to-tailwind-css/introduction-to-tailwind-css.md

 Often people are overwhelmed with just the amount of regular CSS properties to remember.
 Tailwind requires you to understand CSS, unlike other frameworks which is a great way to learn.

-You can have an easier time if you read the documentation, but I also recommend you dump the entire config file so you can reference it.
+You will have an easier time if you read the documentation, but I also recommend dumping the entire config file so you can reference it.
 This is done easily from the [configuration step](https://tailwindcss.com/docs/configuration).

 ```shell:terminal
 npx tailwindcss init tailwindcss-full-config.js --full